Skip to main content Skip to navigation

 • In counties where there are several County Record Offices such as Yorkshire (a nightmare!), Cumbria, Kent, Suffolk, Sussex and London, documents are not always where you would expect to find them.
 Also, documents are sometimes located in small Local History Libraries or have been retained by the parish.
 There is also the problem of parishes which have changed county or where the diocese wishes all the parish documents to be held in one location.

 • Wales is a particular problem with several changes of policy over the last few years.
-Originally all documents were to be help in the National Library of Wales.
+Originally all documents were to be held in the National Library of Wales.
 Many documents had been deposited there when ‘someone’ decided that they needed to be ‘near the people’.
-As several of the Record Offices had closed the re-establishment of the County Record Offices took time and now the National Library of Wales still has a large number of parish documents – mainly those deposited within private collections, and most old Welsh counties have their own Record Office, the exception being Montgomeryshire, Radnorshire and Brecknockshire as all documents are help in Powys Record Office.
+As several of the Record Offices had closed the re-establishment of the County Record Offices took time.
+Now the National Library of Wales still has a large number of parish documents – mainly those deposited within private collections – and most old Welsh counties have their own Record Office, the exception being Montgomeryshire, Radnorshire and Brecknockshire as all documents are held in Powys Record Office.

 It was the frustration caused by these problems that led to this crazy but much needed project.
-Following a conference held in Kent in October 2010 the project was born and here, as last, are the first fruits.
+Following a conference held in Kent in October 2010 the project was born and here, as last, are the results.

 Valerie Hitchman